 3. RSEOUT00 – Process All Selected IDocs (EDI)

-This is another important program which processes iDocs in yellow status.
+This is another important program that processes iDocs in yellow status.
 RSEOUT00 is similar to the program RBDAPP01, but it processes Outbound iDocs.
-When you configure an Outbound iDoc to be processed by ‘Trigger by Background Program’ in Partner Profile (we20), the iDocs created will be in a status 30 (IDoc ready for dispatch (ALE service) .
+When you configure an Outbound iDoc to be processed by ‘Trigger by Background Program’ in Partner Profile (we20), the iDocs created will be in a status 30 (IDoc ready for dispatch (ALE service).

 This program is also usually scheduled as a Background Job to process Outbound iDocs generated from different SAP processors.